WE MET BEFORE?

 it to escape her numbness and emptiness.
 On the other, she believes

 that she can control lovers in this way.
-This facet is
+This personality

-magnified when there's been incest or sexual molestation during
+facet is magnified when there's been incest or sexual molestation

-her childhood, because she was made to feel 'special' by accommodating/catering
+during her childhood, because she was made to feel 'special' by

-to an adult's prurient appetites.
-Her self-worth is inextricably
+accommodating and catering to an adult's prurient appetites.

-is fairly common among male and female Borderlines.
+addiction is a typical trait among male and female

 could be sexually intoxicating--but that's generally because it